 The Student Counseling Center is located on the top floor of the University Center in Room 3170.
 Take the staircase in the middle of the UC, near the food court and we are just past the testing center.

 Refer to the Appointments page on this website.

 How long is each appointment?

 Counseling appointments are generally 50 minutes long.
-The total time required for the initial intake appointment is approximately 75 minutes long.

 If I make an appointment with your office, does it become a part of my academic record?

 No. See the Confidentiality page on this website.

 No, counseling sessions are funded through your student fees.
 There are no additional charges for these services.

 What if I can't make my scheduled appointment?

 Please call the front desk at 903.565.5746 or go online to fill out an Appointment Request form as soon as possible after you become aware that you cannot come to your appointment.Please try to call at least 24 hours before your scheduled meeting, so that your appointment time can be used by another student.